J-T-McC/vue3-chartjs/README.md

 ## Configuration

-Arguments are passed as-is to the instance of ChartJS.
-View [Examples](https://www.chartjs.org/docs/latest/getting-started/usage.html).
+Component props use the same structure as ChartJS arguments and are passed as-is to the instance of ChartJS.
+You are able to use direct examples from their documentation.
+View the [ChartJS Docs](https://www.chartjs.org/docs/latest/getting-started/usage.html) for more examples.

 ```js
   props: {